Nani5439/Service-catalog-Testing/README.md

 Monitoring ensures your Elasticsearch service is available, performant, and healthy.
 Below are 4 key monitoring tools you can implement using Python scripts.

 ## 1.Indexing Rate Monitor
 Tracks the rate at which documents are indexed into Elasticsearch.
-A sudden drop in indexing rate may indicate ingestion pipeline issues or overloaded nodes.

 Script Name: elasticsearch_indexing_rate.py